 I cannot remember when I first read Alan Garner’s The Owl Service (1967); like its inspiration, The Mabinogion, or the Stone of Gronw that sits at the centre of its mystery, it seems to have always been here.
-It’s an unusual feeling because the novel is not particularly old by standards of literature – it turns … Continue reading Owls and Flowers: Alan Garner’s The Owl Service At 50
+It’s an unusual feeling because the novel is not particularly old by standards of literature – it turns fifty on the 21st of August – and yet it … Continue reading Owls and Flowers: Alan Garner’s The Owl Service At 50

 This is an edited version of the paper given at Spirits Of Place in Calderstones Park, Liverpool 02/04/2016.
 My thanks to John Reppion and Leah Moore for organising the event and for to the other excellent speakers (Gill Hoffs, David Southwell, Gary Budden, Kenneth Brophy, Richard Macdonald, Ian “Cat” Vincent and Ramsey Campbell).
-Here’s to … Continue reading “Wyrd” Wirral – Spirits Of Place (02/04/2016)
+Here’s to the next one.
+There is strange landmass on the opposite … Continue reading “Wyrd” Wirral – Spirits Of Place (02/04/2016)

 “When I was not confined to the house, I would spend my days and my nights on the Edge.” – Alan Garner (1997, p.12).
 On a frosty but sunny January morning, I was making my way along the M56 towards Macclesfield.
-The pilgrimage was not one of unique exploration but one of repetition; I was … Continue reading Wanders: Alan Garner’s Edge And Cadellin’s Home.
+The pilgrimage was not one of unique exploration but one of repetition; I was treading my own ghost steps to a place I had … Continue reading Wanders: Alan Garner’s Edge And Cadellin’s Home.

 With the ideas of the Folk Horror Chain starting to seem incomplete as the sub-genre grows in popularity and is more analysed, it’s about time further facets, themes, ideas and traits were added to the conversation.
-This will be the first in a number of pieces about other traits not accounted for or addressed in … Continue reading The Ritual Of Craft In Folk Horror.
+This will be the first in a number of pieces about other traits not accounted for or addressed in the initial idea of the chain (which itself was only … Continue reading The Ritual Of Craft In Folk Horror.

 “It is for this reason that we find that co-existence, which could neither be in time alone, for time has no contiguity, nor in space alone, for space has no before, after, or now, is established through matter.” (p.12, 1891) – Schopenhauer, The World As Will And Idea Volume 1.
-It seems fitting to open … Continue reading Short Film – Weirdstone (For Alan Garner).
+It seems fitting to open with this quote from Schopenhauer when discussing the themes behind … Continue reading Short Film – Weirdstone (For Alan Garner).